FAQs

 How can I be sure that I am not buying stolen goods?

-Pleasant Hill Coin & Jewelry Exchange (“PHCJE”) is fully licensed by the State and Federal governments and follow very strict guidelines for buying and loaning on jewelry and coins.
+Pleasant Hill Coin & Jewelry Exchange is fully licensed by the State and Federal governments and follows very strict guidelines for buying and loaning on jewelry and coins.
 As part of our legal obligations, all people selling or pawning to us must provide a government-issued ID and a right thumbprint, which is recorded on a buy or loan slip.
-Every day these slips are sent to our local police departments, where they can be reviewed by the PD to ensure no listed stolen goods have been sold or pawned at our locations.
-Additionally, all jewelry items that we buy go into a 30-day police hold and are not available to be sold during this period so that the police have an opportunity to check the National Crime Information Computer (NCIC).
+Every day these slips are electronically uploaded to the Department of Justice, where they can be reviewed by law enforcement to ensure no listed stolen goods have been sold or pawned at our locations.
+Additionally, all jewelry items that we buy go into a police hold and are not available to be sold during this period so that the police have an opportunity to check the National Crime Information Computer (NCIC).
 If you have your jewelry stolen, it is best to report the crime to your local police department.

 If I want to buy jewelry from you can I make payments?